 Another benefit of stamped concrete is camouflaged control joints

-In the past control joints in concrete were placed to help limit cracking using bars to cut into the concrete paving and were much more noticeable in the paving.
+In the past control joints in concrete were placed to help limit cracking using bars to cut into the concrete paving.
+They were much more noticeable in the paving.

-Now control joints are saw-cut into the concrete slab after it has cured slightly which are much less noticeable than bar joints.
+Now control joints are saw-cut into the concrete slab after it has cured slightly and are camouflaged compared to bar joints.
 Australian Standard AS 3727.1:2016 Pavements Residential deems that either type of control joint placed correctly is suitable for concrete paving.

 Handcrafted saw-cut concrete is also a great option for driveways